zarf-dev/proposals/0048-schema-update-process/README.md

 Once an API version is released, fields will not be removed from it, and there will be no new required fields.

-To keep the SDK stable as new API versions are introduced, `packager` will accept an implementer of the new [`PackageAccessor`](#the-packageaccessor-interface) interface that exposes each supported version.
-Most public functions will therefore stay unchanged across API versions.
+To keep the SDK stable as new API versions are introduced, Zarf will expose a public, version-neutral `api.Package` for operational functions.
+Operations tied to assembled resources will continue to accept `PackageLayout`.

 ### User Stories (Optional)